FelixLou/felixlou.github.io/README.md

 5. Push the `docs` folder to your repository
 6. In GitHub repository settings > Pages, set source to "Deploy from a branch" and select `main` branch with `/docs` folder

+### Important: Preserve the `.nojekyll` File

+**⚠️ DO NOT DELETE the `.nojekyll` file!**

+The `.nojekyll` file in the `docs` folder is essential for GitHub Pages to work correctly with this React SPA setup.
+This file tells GitHub Pages:

+- **Not to process the site with Jekyll** (GitHub's default static site generator)
+- **To serve files with underscores** (like `_next`, `_app`, etc.)
+- **To handle client-side routing properly** with the 404.html redirect

+If you delete this file, you may experience:
+- 404 errors on direct URL access
+- Broken asset loading
+- Routing issues with React Router

+The `.nojekyll` file is automatically created during the build process and should be preserved in your repository.

 ## Local Development

 ```bash